tyshia02/tfcb_capstone/README.md

 ## Data folder

-Contained in the data folder are the raw data named tumor location raw data_final, the tidy raw data file named Tidy data for raw file, the csv files for the tidy data for subtypes of each cancer.
+Contained in the data folder are the raw data file named tumor location raw data_final, the tidy raw data file named Tidy data for raw file, the csv files for the tidy data for subtypes of each cancer.

 ## About the analysis